 Our old garage after clearing everything out

 As our garage redo week finally approached, Jeff and I spent a few days going through our mountain of mess and began weeding through everything.
 I can’t count how many trips we took with a car full of things to my sister’s house, the battered women’s shelter and finally… the dump.
-The rest?
+It’s a good job we can get really cheap car insurance in case the weight of all of the STUFF did any damage to the car!
+As for the rest of the things?
 All went into the house to make way for the new floor.
 (Soooo happy!)

 So fun finally seeing the garage empty.

 My dining room became the running joke whenever friends came over.
 If you watched my stories this past weekend then you may remember this view.
 It was hilarious seeing how crazy my house looked..
 Once again, knowing our plan, I had fun with the situation and didn’t care.
 I looked at this mess as a great problem to have.
 We had waited two years to attack our garage.
 We were so happy.

 The time finally came and the guys arrived to begin our new garage floor.
 Just like the floor in our previous garage, we decided to once again go the Epoxy route.
 Made for commercial garages, Epoxy floors are extremely durable and look & feel amazing.
 The garage in this home was over 20 years old and had seen better days.
 Someone applied paint to the floor which ultimately peeled up in places and if that’s not bad enough, there were oil spills all over it.

 We contacted the same people who helped us install the cabinets in our last garage and they recommended the Epoxy floor company in our area.
 I am San Francisco Bay Area based and this is the company we used & love: Epoxy Armor Systems.
 Regarding the flooring, there are different color and material options to choose from..
 In my last home we went with vinyl flakes in the color “Saddle Tan”.
 (Not sponsored).